premedgenie/documents/Privacy_Policy_DailyBody.md

 # Ads and analytics

-The Daily Body app collects aggregate, anonymous statistics, such as the percentage of users who use particular features, to improve the app.
+The Medical Daily app collects aggregate, anonymous statistics, such as the percentage of users who use particular features, to improve the app.

-No personal data is used to target Daily Body’s ads.
+No personal data is used to target Medical Daily’s ads.

 # Information usage

 We use the information we collect to operate and improve our website, apps, and customer support.

-We do not share personal information with outside parties except to the extent necessary to accomplish Daily Body’s functionality.
-We may share anonymous, aggregate statistics with outside parties, such as how many people download Daily Body.
+We do not share personal information with outside parties except to the extent necessary to accomplish Medical Daily’s functionality.
+We may share anonymous, aggregate statistics with outside parties, such as how many people download Medical Daily.

 We may disclose your information in response to subpoenas, court orders, or other legal requirements; to exercise our legal rights or defend against legal claims; to investigate, prevent, or take action regarding illegal activities, suspected fraud or abuse, violations of our policies; or to protect our rights and property.